benjdj6/schedule-circle-experiment/README.md

 <img src="assets/demo.gif" height="350"/>

+###How to Use

+Open the `index.html` document in your browser of choice.
+Fill out the form with event details and click submit to see the arc(s) representing the event show up on the circles.

+If you wish to see details of an event you've already created click on the arc.
+To the right of the circles the event name and the start and end times will be shown.
+If you no longer want to see that information, just click inside one of the circles to make it disappear.

 ###Implementation:

 The project uses HTML5 forms, Bootstrap, and Angular.js.
 The circle and wedges are drawn with SVG.